 Our representative in Ukraine has kindly set up a website to thank Naturewatch Foundation supporters who have donated to this project.
 This website contains photos and statistics to show just how well the project is going.
 View »

-Naturewatch Foundation is funding a spay/neuter clinic in Kharkov, available to low-income dog owners.
-Community dogs are also welcomed into the project, with the permission of the community.
+Naturewatch Foundation is funding a spay/neuter clinic in the cities of Kharkov and Kupyanksk, available to low-income dog and cat owners.
+Community and foster animals are also welcomed into the project.

-With your generous support, together we have already prevented the birth of many thousands of unwanted puppies that would have ended up suffering on the streets of Kharkov.
+With your generous support, together we have already prevented the birth of many thousands of unwanted puppies and kittens that would have ended up suffering on the streets.

 Watch an interview with a lady whose dogs were sterilised with funds donated by Naturewatch Foundation.